If you made any changes in Pure these will be visible here soon.

 Personal information

 Huub Maas obtained a M.Sc.
 (1999) and Ph.D.
 (2003, Cum Laude) degree in Human Movement Sciences from the Vrije Universiteit Amsterdam.
 After postdoctoral fellowships at the Georgia Institute of Technology in Atlanta (USA) and Northwestern University in Chicago (USA), he is currently an Associate Professor at the Department of Human Movement Sciences of the Vrije Universiteit Amsterdam.
-He has (co-)authored over 80 papers in international scientific journals.
+He has (co-)authored over 100 papers in international scientific journals.
 His research focusses on the interactions between the musculoskeletal and neural systems during movement.
 To achieve this, he combines biomechanical and neurophysiological methods, exploiting animal and human models.
-Currently, he studies the sensory encoding of mechanical interactions between neighboring muscles, the neuromechanical consequences of stroke and hemophilic arthropathy, the structure-function relationship and mechanobiology of tendons, and effects of muscle stretching using prosthetic devices in children with cerebral palsy.

 Research